weliem/blessed-android/README.md

 Lastly, it is also possible to automatically issue a PIN code when pairing.
 Use the method `setPinCodeForPeripheral` to register a 6 digit PIN code.
 Once bonding starts, BLESSED will automatically issue the PIN code and the UI dialog to enter the PIN code will not appear anymore.

+## Status codes
+When connecting or disconnecting, the callback methods will contain a parameter `HciStatus status`.
+This enum class will have the value `SUCCESS` of the operation succeeded and otherwise it will provide a value indicating what went wrong.
+Similarly, when doing GATT operations, the callbacks methods contain a parameter `GattStatus status`.
+These two enum classes replace the `int status` parameter that Android normally passes.

 ## Example application